Best Time To Take Colestipol For Diarrhea

 Your liver produces bile acids to help digest fats, and normally about 95% are reabsorbed in the small intestine.
 However, conditions like post-cholecystectomy syndrome, Crohn's disease affecting the ileum, or certain medications can disrupt this process.
 When bile acids aren't properly reabsorbed, they reach the colon where they trigger secretory diarrhea.

-Unlike conditions where diarrhea burn sometimes due to acidic content, bile acid diarrhea typically produces large volumes of watery stool with minimal burning sensation.
-Colestipol works by binding these excess bile acids, preventing them from irritating the colon lining and reducing their water-drawing effects.
+Bile acid diarrhea typically produces large volumes of watery stool with an urgent, difficult-to-control quality.
+Colestipol works by binding these excess bile acids in the intestine, preventing them from irritating the colon lining and reducing their water-drawing effects.

 The timing of colestipol doses can significantly impact its effectiveness for controlling diarrhea symptoms.
 Most patients achieve optimal results by taking their medication 30-60 minutes before meals, allowing the drug to be properly positioned in the digestive tract when bile acids are released during fat digestion.